intel/nauta/docs/user-guide/actions/user.md

 Before removing a user, the commands asks for a final confirmation.
 If user chooses `Yes`, the chosen user is deleted.
 Deletion of a user may take a while to be fully completed.
 The command requires up to 60 seconds for a complete removal of user.

-If after this time user hasn't been deleted completely, the command displays information that a user is still being deleted.
-In this case the user won't be listed on a list of existing users, but there is no possibility to create a user with the same name until the command completes and the user is deleted.
+If after this time a user _has not_ been deleted completely, the command displays information that a user is still being deleted.
+In this case the user _will not_ be listed on a list of existing users, but there is no possibility to create a user with the same name until the command completes and the user is deleted.

 ### Syntax